Magnetic Video

-Magnetic Video Corporation was a home video/home audio duplication service that operated between 1968 and 1982.
+Magnetic Video Corporation was a home video and home audio duplication service that operated between 1968 and 1982.

 History

-Magnetic Video Corporation was established by the co-founder Andre Blay, an American film producer in 1968 with Leon Nicholson and was based in Farmington Hills, Michigan.
-In 1977, it became the first corporation to release theatrical motion pictures onto Betamax and VHS videocassette for consumer use.
+Magnetic Video Corporation was co-founded in 1968 by American film producer Andre Blay and Leon Nicholson.
+It was based in Farmington Hills, Michigan.
+In 1977, it became the first company to release theatrical motion pictures onto Betamax and VHS videocassette for consumer use.
 (Cartridge Television, Inc. preceded it in 1972 when it introduced the Avco Cartrivision home VCR with a line of major motion pictures available for rent on the Cartrivision videocassette format.
-Cartrivision went off the market thirteen months after its debut.)
+Cartrivision was discontinued a little over a year after its debut.)

-Magnetic Video is notable for its contribution to the birth of the modern-day home video empire and the birth of video rental systems.
-In the fall of 1976, Blay came up with the idea to release pre-recorded motion pictures on videocassette.
+Magnetic Video is notable for its contribution to the rise of the modern-day home video empire and the birth of video rental systems.
+In late 1976, Blay conceived the idea of releasing pre-recorded motion pictures on videocassette.
 The following year, he convinced 20th Century-Fox, which was then in financial difficulty, to license fifty of their films for home video release in VHS and Betamax formats.
-Blay also established the Video Club of America in order to sell the titles directly to consumers by mail.
-Their first ad appeared in the November 26 to December 2 Issue of TV Guide (Soap Cast on Cover).
+Blay also established the Video Club of America (VCA) in order to sell the titles directly to consumers by mail.
+Their first ad appeared in the November 26 to December 2 issue of TV Guide (Soap Cast on Cover).

 That same year, George Atkinson bought one Betamax and one VHS copy of each of the first 50 movie titles from Magnetic Video that were then being sold to the public and established the Video Station rental company from a storefront in Los Angeles.
 He charged $50 for an "annual membership" and $100 for a "lifetime membership," which provided the opportunity to rent the videos for $10 a day.